ajobayer/ansible-projects/lamp_simple/README.md

 	[dbservers]
 	192.168.1.2

-Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
+Here the webserver would be configured on the 192.168.1.1 and the dbserver on a server called "192.168.1.2".
 The stack can be deployed using the following
 command:

         ansible-playbook -i hosts site.yml

-Once done, you can check the results by browsing to http://localhost/index.php.
+Once done, you can check the results by browsing to http://192.168.1.1/index.php.
 You should see a simple test page and a list of databases retrieved from the database server.